hupili/5carts-hupili/source/website/wolfram-demo.md

 [degree distribution of random graphs demo](http://demonstrations.wolfram.com/DegreeDistributionOnARandomNetwork/) .

+Advantages:

    * Looks to contain a lot demos.
    * In a standard format for exchange.

+Disadvantages:

    * Need to install Wolfram's CDF player (200MB+ package; 800MB+ on disk...)
+   * The demos I'm interested in do not reflect what I want exactly.
+   I want to modify it.
+However.
+   No quick guide for me to create such demos?
+   Need to install other software to get started (e.g. Mathematica)?